Graduate Program Admission Procedures

 - The written statement must clearly indicate which program area you are applying to in the first paragraph.
 Exercise Science applicants must indicate the concentration area to which you are applying (Biomechanics, Exercise Physiology, or Social Psychology of Sport and Physical Activity).
 Failure to do so could mean a rejection of your application.

-- For Ph.D., Exercise Science applicants ONLY, it is also important that the name(s) of any faculty member(s) you are interested in working with appear somewhere in your research statement.
+- For Ph.D. applicants, it is also important that the name(s) of any faculty member(s) you are interested in working with appear somewhere in your research statement.
 Our program is mentor-based so faculty members are instrumental in admissions decisions.

 Failure to submit all required materials will delay the evaluation and screening of your application.
 For more detail regarding admission procedures please visit the University's Graduate School website.
 Incomplete applications will not be sent to the School of Sport & and Exercise Science and will be rejected without a review.